This article was updated in January 2021 to reflect the most recent industry updates.

 Existing customers chose you for a reason, and they are sticking with you for your products and services.
 They’re not just your revenue stream.
 They’re a research asset for sales and market-intelligence.
 Surveying customers is a way to enhance sales contact because it’s not just another follow-up on a query that a prospect hasn't answered.
 It’s an opportunity for customers to talk about themselves and inform vendors on what they want from the marketplace (and what they don’t want).

 We see plenty of companies where their sales team members informally compare notes on customer objections and sales challenges they encounter.
 But we see a lot fewer companies that tap this collective experience by inventorying sales team intelligence in a systematic way.
-Marketing research combined with the systematic gathering of anecdotal sales experiences makes for a really potent stream of customer insights.
+Cleantech market research combined with the systematic gathering of anecdotal sales experiences makes for a really potent stream of customer insights.

 But those customer insights are only as good as they are used in content that customers find interesting, and that's deployed through an organized calendar.
-This content isn’t a nice-to-have; it’s the life blood of ongoing lead nurturing, and that’s why aligning marketing and sales is so critical toward driving success.
+This content isn’t a nice-to-have; it’s the life blood of ongoing lead nurturing, and that’s why cleantech market research and aligning marketing and sales is so critical toward driving success.
 In other words, an insightful blog post makes for a much more compelling value add to send with your sixth base touch in two months than the same, “can we jump on the phone?” email that prospects are training themselves to avoid.

 It’s been hinted at over and over, but once again: Marketing, communications and sales are integral to each other.
 If you’re set up appropriately on digital platforms, your company will be able to collect prospective clients' contact information and your marketing team can track prospects’ progress through the sales funnel.

-- Generate leads by attracting them to your products and services through an inbound marketing program;
+- Generate leads by attracting them to your products and services through an inbound marketing program.

 - Save overall staff time by increasing efficiencies and overall success.